taimoorrauf607/taimoorrauf607/README.md

-<h2 align="left">Greetings 👋!
+<h2 align="left">Greeting 👋!
 My name is Taimoor Rauf and I'm a Data Scientist, from Pakistan</h2>

 ###